Large T-Shirt to Fitted Tee Tutorial

 Also, make sure that any logo on the breast doesn't get pulled too far over... the one on the shirt shown is nearly under the armpit.
 If the shirt is super big, the neck will look too wide.
 But overall, this is an easy way to get more wear out of your t-shirts, and feel better while wearing them.

-Christy, The Simple Homemaker (not verified) says: Terrific tutorial and great
+Christy, The Simple Homemaker said:

 Terrific tutorial and great tip!
 I'm pinning this!